spacetelescope/jwst/docs/jwst/assign_wcs/arguments.rst

   Upper edge of a NIRSpec slit in slit units.

   Slit units are specified as a fraction of the nominal slit or shutter height.
-  In these relative units, -0.5 is the nominal *top* edge of the slit open area in science orientation, 0.0 is the center of the slit, and 0.5 is the nominal *bottom* edge of the slit open area in science orientation.
+  In these relative units, -0.5 is the nominal *top* edge of the slit open area in the image frame, 0.0 is the center of the slit, and 0.5 is the nominal *bottom* edge of the slit open area in the image frame.

   Set the `slit_y_low` value to a larger negative value to include more pixels at the *top* of a slit bounding box; a smaller negative value to to include fewer